-What A Hard Winter With Snow Means For Shed Hunters?
+What a Hard Winter with Snow on the Ground Means for Shed Hunters?

 Shed Hunting in the Snow

 When the winters get tough and snow is on the ground for an extended period of time, whitetails conserve as much energy as they can and do not travel far from a quality food winter food source.
 Grains such as corn or soybeans and brassica food plots are usually preferred during this time of year to other food sources.
 Deer will target grain that is exposed above the snow level.
 Standing crops like soybeans or corn is a shed hunter’s dream when the snow gets deep!

 - Food Source– One positive thing about shed hunting in the snow is the deer can’t hide their tracks!
-Finding what the deer are feeding on is easily identifiable in the snow and once you find the food, your in business!
+Finding what the deer are feeding on is easily identifiable in the snow and once you find the food, you’re in business!
 If you are not in an area with a lot of agriculture, focus on areas with a high concentration of woody browse and early successional growth.
 Deer will browse heavily on green briar, honeysuckle, blackberry and raspberry bushes when other plants and food sources like acorns are buried under the snow.
-If your in an area without a quality late season food source and is made up of mostly hardwood timber.
+If you’re in an area without a quality late season food source and is made up of mostly hardwood timber.
 Focus on southern exposures and areas that have a high concentration of woody browse.